ChBernat/stencil-cli/README.md

 npm i -g @nerdic-coder/stencil-cli
 ```

-Now the `stencil` command should be available in your command line tool.
+Now the `stencil-cli` command should be available in your command line tool.

 ## Usage